I can sing my own song while the music plays loud,

-- Everyone will learn the true meaning of the first line of Serenity Prayer “God, grant me the serenity to accept the things I cannot change” Your family will eventually learn to eat the few things you can cook, which are edible.
+- Everyone will learn the true meaning of the first line of Serenity Prayer “God, grant me the serenity to accept the things I cannot change.”
+Your family will eventually learn to eat the few things you can cook that are edible.
 After many years, they’ll have gone so used to your cooking, that they’ll have lowered their standards and will even insist that you’re the most amazing cook!

 - A lot more gets done at home, because you have the time.
-Because you can cook what you find easy, because there will be no special requests – for snacks, deserts or just about anything else…if Dal (pulses) and Sabji (veggies) are all you can cook that’s edible, everyone will be thrilled to eat it everyday!
+Because you can cook what you find easy, because there will be no special requests – for snacks, deserts or just about anything else…if dal (pulses), sabji (veggies) & a couple of chicken dishes are all you can cook that’s edible, everyone will be thrilled to eat it everyday!

-- You’re always smiling when you have guests over – because you can enjoy spending time with them…because everyone will be really thrilled if you don’t cook for them and will even try to hint broadly saying “Don’t worry to cook dear, let’s all go out for lunch.
+- You’re always smiling when you have guests over – because you can enjoy spending time with them.
+Everyone will be really thrilled if you don’t put yourself out to cook for them and will even try to hint broadly saying “Don’t worry to cook dear, let’s all go out for lunch, or order in.
 We know you’re busy and will just be tired if you have to do a lot of cooking!”

 My husband is in a state of shock – i did not know i could do this to him.
 It all started a couple of days ago, when i walked in and saw a picture on the computer screen.